The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-The last major benefit of leasing a vehicle is that you get a new car every few years that’s under warranty.
-Although you will be responsible for some of the lower maintenance issues like changing the oil or tire rotation, bigger mechanical issues will be dealt through the warranty.
+The last major benefit of leasing a vehicle is that you can choose a new car every few years.
+Although you may be responsible for minor maintenance occurrences such as oil changes and tire rotations, major mechanical issues will be dealt with through the warranty.

-Bear in mind, however, only having liability coverage will probably put you in violation of your lease agreement because it offers no physical protection to your vehicle in the event of an at-fault accident.
-So, in addition to these coverages, you’ll need:
+Carrying only liability coverage could leave you in violation of your lease agreement, as it would offer no physical protection in the event of an at-fault accident.
+In addition to these coverages, you may need:

 While there's a lot to say about what your next steps are after your lease ends in terms of getting another vehicle, it's much more straight-forward when it comes to insurance.

 There are many reasons you'd want to buy your leased car after your term is over.
 The big reasons you'd want to buy your leased vehicle outright typically include:

 Whatever your reason, the process of buying your car out of the lease will be straightforward.
 Get a few estimates of the vehicle's value and wait until the end of your lease agreement.
 Buying your vehicle before the lease is over might result in additional fees.
 Your leasing company will most likely contact your 90 days before your contract is over to discuss the next steps.
 Be sure to inquire about discounts and incentives in order to get the best offer.

 In terms of auto insurance, the only steps to take are evaluating your coverage (consider if you need gap insurance) and removing your leasing agency from your policy.
 If you are going to finance your previously leased vehicle, you will need to add a lienholder as an additional interest to your policy.

 If you're already contributing to a monthly lease payment, you'd want to make sure your insurance premium is as low as possible as well.
 Let's break down our top ways to save on auto insurance at every stage of car ownership.